Virtual CBT Psychotherapy: Online Therapy in Ontario

 • Dialectical Behaviour Therapy (DBT) is a specialized form of cognitive-behavioural therapy.

-It was developed to help people regulate emotions, manage distress, and improve relationships.
+Developers created it to help people regulate emotions, manage distress, and improve relationships.

 The model combines mindfulness, distress tolerance, emotion regulation, and interpersonal effectiveness skills.